Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Upgrade_Compute_Nodes_with_CRUS.md

     2. Add members to the group.

         Add compute nodes to the group by using the xname for each node being added.
-The following is an example:

         ```bash
         ncn# cray hsm groups members create slurm-nodes --id XNAME
+        ```

+        Example output:

+        ```
         [[results]]
         URI = "/hsm/v2/groups/slurm-nodes/members/x0c0s28b0n0"
         ```